-GreenSTEM applicants can be individuals or teams of 2 individuals, both of whom must meet the GreenSTEM eligibility requirements.
+GreenSTEM applicants can be individuals or teams of 2 founders, both of whom must meet the GreenSTEM eligibility requirements.

 To participate in GreenSTEM, applicants must be:

 - a graduate of an advanced technical STEM degree program (Masters/Ph.D.) within the last 5 years

 - the primary technology innovator(s) of an emissions-focused, science-based business/product concept with an emission reduction potential

 - a resident of Alberta with the legal right to work in Canada throughout the term of the program

 - able to demonstrate access or reasonable steps toward the legal right to commercialize the underlying intellectual property

 - willing to commit to the Fellowship as their full-time job

 - applicants will not be able to attend full or part-time educational training or maintain monetary-based affiliations with established companies during participation